waterbottlekittkatt08/dk64-lz-randomizer/dev/bugList.md

 - Exiting Chunky Phase by victory randomises LZ
 - SDSS given on file select when it should be regular SS
 - Kasplat not spawning in Caves
+- T&Ses are closing, causing entrances to be closed off
+- Boss Door remains shut upon re-entry if key has been collected, making it problematic for glitchless